heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 that does not support UTF-8.
 The text editor will try to interpret the file as ASCII and will display the wrong characters (`Ã©` instead of `é` for example).

+### End of line characters

+Another important thing to know when dealing with text files is the **end of line character**.

+The end of line character is a special character that marks the end of a line.

+There are different end of line characters depending on the operating system:

+- Unix/Linux/macOS: `'\n'`, called Line feed (`LF`)
+- Windows: `'\r\n'`, called Carriage Return + Line feed (`CR`+`LF`)

+When you read a text file line by line, the string you get will **not** contain the end of line character(s).
+Just something to keep in mind.

+TODO: Hadrien, do we have to say anything more about this?

 ### A quick note on little endian vs. big endian

 When working with binary data, you need to know if the data is encoded in